Source-robotics/PAROL-docs/docs/page4.md

 ### Code upload to PAROL6 control board software
 To upload code on your PAROL6 board you need a programming cable and stlink device<br />
 If you followed the steps from "PAROL6 control board software Install guide" you should be able to upload code to your PAROL6 PCB from VS Code.

+Programming adapter needs to be connected to the black connector next to the USB.
+Needed connections are 3v3, gnd, swdio, clk.

 ### How to test PAROL6 control board?